 Likewise, if you have an altered version of someone’s public PGP key rather than the legitimate public PGP key, you can impersonate that person with that altered key pair.

 StartMail provides a setting to digitally sign every email, or you may choose to digitally sign an email while composing it.

-- When you open a PGP signed message from a recipient it will show this in the interface.
-In the message list a sign icon is added:
+- When you open a PGP signed message from a recipient it will show In the message list with a sign icon added:

 - If there is an error checking the signature, it will also indicate this.
 For instance this can happen if you do not have the (correct) public key of the sender:

-- You will be prompted to enter your PGP passphrase.
-Enter your PGP passphrase and click Sign and Send
+2. You will be prompted to enter your PGP passphrase.
+Enter your PGP passphrase, click Sign and Send

 Sign messages by default

-To sign all outgoing mail by default, go through the following steps:
+To sign all outgoing mail by default use the following steps:

 - Go to Settings > Encryption and click on the toggle button under Sign outgoing mail by default